area9innovation/fast/mini/readme.md

 Example compile flow:

-	1. compile "mini/tests/test.mini"
+	1. Compile "mini/tests/test.mini"
-	2. the file is read, each line is pushed to the compiler
+	2. The file is read, each line is pushed to the compiler
+	3. The definitions are added
+	4. Then we type check these definitions, and if the batch passed, we push it to the last known good
+	5. Then we produce outputs for each output defined